Australian Circumcision - why 50 years of social change?

 Melbourne is unusual in that it has areas where the majority of men in their 40s are intact, with those from the North and East 53% intact.
 However for the city overall 55% in this age group are circumcised.

-The map below illustrates there are significant differences between suburbs, discussed below.
+The map shows there are significant differences between suburbs.
 The charts start on the left with 1966 and end in 1999.
 Dark purple is intact men, the light circumcised men.

 Broadly speaking there are more older intact males in the west and north, popular immigrant areas for Greeks and Italians.
-The wealthier mainly Anglo East and South continued to circumcise more more often or not until the 1980s.
-This is when the medical standpoint moved to the stronger discourage policy position.
+The wealthier mainly Anglo East and South continued to routinely circumcise until the early 1980s.
+This is when medical advice moved to the stronger discourage policy.

 2.1.2 Births 1968-1972

-The Peninsular saw 80% of births circumcised, with the South not far behind at 67%.
+The Peninsular saw 80% of births circumcised.
+The South was not far behind at 67%.
 Conversely 49% of those born in the West and 40% in the north were left intact.

 This may reflect the higher proportion of first generation European immigrants who moved to the Western and Northern suburbs during the 1960s and early 1970s who started families upon settling.